liamcryan/notes/README.md

 # Notes

 Some notes from new things.
+So new.

 ## [vim-notes](vim-notes.rst)